niuers/Distributed-System-Design-Review/Communications.md

 4. O(N^2) messages get sent to every tick (N being the number of nodes), which is an expensive operation in any sizable cluster.
 5. (Cassandra) Each node initiates a gossip round every second to exchange state information about itself and other nodes with one other random nodes (e.g. 3 nodes in Cassandra).
 This means that any new event eventually propagates through the system, and all nodes quickly learn about all other nodes in a cluster.
 6. Meta data of the state of cluster
+   * IP Address of the node
    * Heartbeat state:
-      * When the node started
+      * When the node started (generation in Cassandra)
-      * timestamp of current gossip session
+      * timestamp of current gossip session (version in Cassandra)
    * Application state
       * Current status of node: normal, leaving, joining the cluster
-      * data used by the snitch, i.e. what data center this node is in
+      * what data center this node is in
-      * what rack
+      * what rack this node is in
-      * schema of table
+      * schema number changes when schema changes
       * load information of current node
       * Severity: I/O pressure of current node
 7. In a gossip session, a node will send: